-I would open the book every year and look at what discounts we could use for the next twelve months.
-Maybe it was a restaurant we always wanted to visit or a discount for mini-golf or bowling.
+Back in the day, I would open the Entertainment Book and look at what discounts we could use.
+Maybe it was a restaurant we wanted to visit or a discount for mini-golf or bowling.
 Unfortunately, looking at the book eventually became less exciting because the discounts became less and less valuable.
-There also were new ways to find discounts thanks to the wonders of the internet.
-I still bought the book every year, once it went on sale for 50% off at the local drugstore in February or March.
-Eventually the local stores stopped carrying it so I figured it had gone the way of the dodo or Sam Goody or Blockbuster Video.
-So when I found out it was still “a thing”, I went to check it out.
+There were new ways to find discounts thanks to the wonders of the internet.
+Finally, the local stores stopped carrying it, so I figured it had gone the way of the dodo or Sam Goody or Blockbuster Video.
+As it turns out, besides the physical book still being published every year, the Entertainment Book has gone virtual.

 There are over 110 different editions of the Entertainment Book for cities in the U.S. and Canada.
-The book still gives discounts on restaurants, hotels, rental cars, movie ticket and attraction/museum admissions along with many other things.
+The book still gives discounts on restaurants, hotels, rental cars, movie ticket and attraction/museum admissions.
 If you purchase the book, you also get access to discounts available on the Entertainment website and mobile app.
-Right now Entertainment.com is offering all of their books for 50% off with free shipping if you use the code FIFTY at checkout.
-The normal price is $35 so you’d pay $17.50 for a book.
-For that price you’d need to use a few of the coupons or discount codes to break even, but it shouldn’t be that hard to manage that due to the number of offers available.
+Right now Entertainment.com is offering all of their 2020 books for $5 with free shipping.
+For that price, you’d only need to use one of the coupons or discount codes to break even, but it shouldn’t be that hard to manage that due to the number of offers available.

-Websites like Groupon and LivingSocial have changed the way people look for local discounts and you can just do a quick Google search to find discount codes for most anything you’ll buy online.
-Still, having another options for discounts is always a good thing to have.
-I’ll pick one up and hopefully there will be something good in it for me.
-If you decide to pick one up, be sure to use a shopping portal to make your purchase.
-We’d appreciate if you used our link to sign up if you’re new to Ebates – we’ll get a small commission if you do, and that helps to pay the bills here at YMMV.
-Thanks!
+Websites like Groupon and LivingSocial have changed the way people look for local discounts and you can just do a quick Google search to find discount codes for almost anything you’ll buy online.
+Still, having other options for discounts is always a good thing to have.